OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 **Fig. 3**: 52°North SOS - GetCapabilities response (XML encoded)

-6) In Order to build your own requests you will need the `capabilities of the 52°North SOS <http://localhost:8080/52nSOS/sos?REQUEST=GetCapabilities&SERVICE=SOS&ACCEPTVERSIONS=1.0.0>`_.
+6) In Order to build your own requests you will need the `capabilities of the 52°North SOS (specification 1.0.0)<http://localhost:8080/52nSOS/sos?REQUEST=GetCapabilities&SERVICE=SOS&ACCEPTVERSIONS=1.0.0>`_.
 Using the information provided in the capabilities, and most importantly the contents section, you can adjust the provided requests in the test client.
 Just select a GetObservation request (GetObs...) from the drop down menu and use it as a template get your own observation subsets.

 Additional Information
 ================================================================================